-A total loss of compression can also be detected without any test tools, when the starter can spin the engine over freely without any resistance.
+A total loss of compression can also be detected without any test tools when the starter can spin the engine over freely without any resistance.
 This can be confirmed by removing the spark plugs and blocking the spark plug holes with your thumb while cranking the engine.
-If you can keep your thumb in place, there is loss of compression.
-This indicates a broken connecting rod, piston or valve damage.
+If you can keep your thumb in place, there is a loss of compression.
+This indicates a broken connecting rod, piston, or valve damage.

 Troubleshooting can be confusing and overwhelming.
 So, when your mower is down, keep it simple and remember all three conditions must be present for the engine to start and run.
 Again, they are fuel, ignition, and compression.

 Feel free to submit your comments, questions, and ideas to Brian Duffy at firstname.lastname@example.org.